alankan2004/EDGAR-Automation/README.md

 My solution currently does have a fault though, I can get the previous records but only up to the ones on the same page, so 40 reports, I haven't implement the functionality to get the next 40, but I believe I can easily implement it by using selenium to click to the next page until the next page no longer exists.

 ## Dealing with different formats...
+I noticed for some tickers would have the other manger column completely empty and some tickers would have that column partially filled.

+If a row has an empty value for the other manger column, it won't show the other manger tag in the xml file, so to make sure I don't miss out this column for the tsv file, I went over every single infoTable in xml, and save the one that includes all the columns.

+Initially this is what I did...

+colNames = []
+maxLen = -1
+for i in range(numOfComp):
+       temp = []
+       for child in root[i]:
+           temp.append(child.tag.replace('{http://www.sec.gov/edgar/document/thirteenf/informationtable}', ''))
+           for gChild in child:
+               temp.append(gChild.tag.replace('{http://www.sec.gov/edgar/document/thirteenf/informationtable}', ''))
+       if len(temp) > maxLen:
+           maxLs = temp
+           maxLen = len(temp)

+for col in maxLs:
+       colNames.append(col)

+But this looks kinda gross, and a lot of repeating work, like most of the time temp is the same list, so I'm repeating the appending process, forming the same list, then check does it include every column, if not I toss it away, and might end up checking exact list again for the next loop.
+And that bothers me, so I changed it a bit.

+So I ended up using dictionary, that way I don't keep appending the same list, and just forming the dictionary, but it still uses nested for loops.

 ## What can be improved...